 Tositumomab is used to treat certain forms of non-Hodgkin's lymphoma.
 It is usually given after other medications have been tried without successful treatment.

-Tositumomab may also be used for other purposes not listed in this medication guide.
+Tositumomab may also be used for purposes not listed in this medication guide.

 What are the possible side effects of tositumomab (Bexxar)?

-Some people receiving tositumomab have had a reaction to the infusion (when the medicine is injected into the vein).
-Tell your caregivers right away if you feel dizzy, nauseated, light-headed, sweaty, or short of breath, or if you have fever or chills during the injection.
+Some people receiving a tositumomab injection have had a reaction to the infusion (when the medicine is injected into the vein).
+Tell your caregiver right away if you feel dizzy, nauseated, light-headed, sweaty, or short of breath, or if you have fever or chills during the injection.